1ncontinentia/INC_Scripts_A3/README.md

 Requires: CBA, ALiVE Civ Placement Modules (for civilian recruitment)

-Status: Feature complete, untested in Coop but works well in dedicated server / SP environments.
+Status: Experimental release.
+Feature complete, untested in Coop but works well in dedicated server / SP environments.

 #### INC_Intel
 Enemy units drop intel when they are killed.
 Allows units to hack into enemy radio networks and see nearby groups on the map, as well as track cellphone contacts.
 Also reveals enemy installations.